Skip to Main Content

 The educational programming and curricular integration component also began in 2016.
 'Iolani School students are in the unique position of having an archival repository on-campus, affording them the opportunity for early experiences in developing primary source and visual literacy using place-based materials that supplement existing curriculum.
 Examples of archival teaching and learning experiences available to 'Iolani School faculty and students can be found in the Lessons & Activities tab of this guide.

 In addition, the Archivist is striving to create digital archives program capability and access.
+In January 2024 the repository acquired Preservica, a hosted digital preservation system.
+Inputting of collection media and metadata has begun.

 About the Archivist